Course guide of Basic Experimental Techniques (2671113)

 Ordinary assessment session

-The following conditions will be applied:
+The following conditions will apply:

 Extraordinary assessment session